Skip to main content

 Children & Domestic Matters

-Concerning increasing family stability, and, in connection therewith, adding options and requirements for court orders in parenting time disputes, prioritizing kinship placements in certain circumstances, facilitating post-adoption grandparent contact, and creating a foster care prevention services pilot program.
+Concerning increasing family stability, and, in connection therewith, prioritizing kinship placements in certain circumstances and facilitating grandparent contact.

 Bill Summary: